graphprotocol/graph-node/docs/graphql-api.md

 # 3 Schema

-The schema of your data source--that is, the entity types, values and relationships that are available to query--are defined through the [GraphQL Interface Definition Langauge (IDL)] (http://facebook.github.io/graphql/draft/#sec-Type-System).
+The schema of your data source--that is, the entity types, values and relationships that are available to query--are defined through the [GraphQL Interface Definition Langauge (IDL)](http://facebook.github.io/graphql/draft/#sec-Type-System).

 ## 3.1 Basics